Harold Bradley Jr.: Artistic career, television host and movie roles

 Bradley earned a scholarship in 1959 to study at the University for Foreigners of Perugia in Italy.
 He then opened an art studio in Rome named Folkstudio in 1962.
 During the day, Bradley used the studio to display his paintings while turning it into a jazz club in the evenings.
 Several prominent musicians, including Bob Dylan and Pete Seeger, would go on to perform at Folkstudio.

 Bradley also broke into acting in 1960, landing a role the following year in the film Barabbas.
 He would star in more than a dozen Italian films over the next seven years, mostly in the sword-and-sandal genre.
 Bradley's cinematic work during this time included notable roles in two 1965 films: Tucos in Sette contro tutti (Seven Rebel Gladiators) and George Harris in La capanna dello zio Tom (Uncle Tom's Cabin).

-In 1968, Harold Bradley Jr. moved back to the United States after accepting a job as a curator for the Illinois Arts Council, in Chicago.
+In 1968, Bradley moved back to the United States after accepting a job as a curator for the Illinois Arts Council, in Chicago.
 He went on to teach history of education at the University of Illinois at Urbana–Champaign and work with the university's Center for Upgrading Education Services (CUES) in its extension projects with local Champaign schools.
 Later, he took on a posting at the Illinois State Board of Education, in Springfield, producing instructional and educational television.